 What causes software obsolescence?

-There are many causes of software obsolescence, both direct and indirect:
+There are many causes of software obsolescence, both direct and indirect including:

-- Hardware – new hardware may not support old software, and it may not be possible to purchase old hardware that is supported.
-Obsolescence issues with hardware can cause obsolescence issues with software.
+- Hardware – new hardware may not support old software, and it’s not always possible to purchase supported, old hardware.
+Obsolescence issues with hardware can subsequently cause obsolescence issues with software.
 The reverse is also true where new software does not run on old hardware.
-So, where strategies involve upgrading software, the impact on hardware platforms also has to be considered.
+So, where strategies involve upgrading software, then the impact on hardware platforms needs consideration.

 - COTS software – software suppliers obsolete their software as part of their business model, to encourage users to invest in upgrades.
-If COTS software is not being patched then issues can arise with cyber security vulnerabilities.
+And so any unpatched COTS software can cause issues with cyber security vulnerabilities

-- Loss of software integrity – uncontrolled changes leave documentation out of date and software unsupportable over time.
-Poor revision control, backups and media management all damage the integrity of the software making it very difficult to support changes.
+- Loss of software integrity – uncontrolled changes leaves documentation out of date and software unsupportable over time.
+Poor revision control, backups and media management all damage the integrity of the software thus making it very difficult to support changes.

 - Data formats change – old software may employ data formats for saving information that themselves become obsolete and are not compatible with newer operating systems.

-- Support vendors go out of business – if support of the system is contracted out, then the support vendor can go out of business and it may not be easy to find others with the same level of expertise.
+- Support vendors go out of business – any contracted support of the system can cause the support vendor to go out of business therefore it may not be easy to find others with the same level of expertise.

 - Suppliers do not sell licenses any more – suppliers of a system may stop selling or renewing licenses for old software preventing it from running (or running legally and properly licensed).

-- Across industry, it is estimated that 50% of skilled labour will retire in next 10 years, so this can lead to obsolescence issues.
+- Across industry, research suggests that 50% of skilled labour will retire in next 10 years, and consequently this can lead to obsolescence issues.

 Is software obsolescence a problem?

-With a major rise in use of programmable systems over the last 25 years software obsolescence has become a major problem which will continue to grow.
-This manifests in many ways:
+With a major rise in use of programmable systems over the last 25 years, software obsolescence has become a major problem which will continue to grow.
+This manifests in many ways including:

 - Extended downtimes when faults occur since it takes much longer to restore the software and get it back up and running.